Audit objectives

 Directed audits

-Directed Audits are conducted following a request from a senior University administrator, an REB Chair(s), the Director, Human Research Ethics and Compliance, a research participant or potential participant with concerns related to the ethical conduct of the research.
-The focus of the audit normally depends on the nature and scope of the request.
-However, the Research Compliance Specialist may, at their discretion, expand the scope of the audit at any time during the audit process.
+Directed Audits are related to the ethical conduct of research are conducted following a request from a senior University administrator, an REB Chair(s), a relevant director(s), a Researcher, and/or a research participant or potential participant.
+The focus of the Directed Audit will depend on the nature and scope of the request.

 Corrective Actions